 I'm not going to tell you how it ended.

-It ended with me being way more way nicer than I should have.
+It ended with me being way more, way nicer than I should have.

-Um, because it's pretty horrible that people do that.
+Because it's pretty horrible that people do that.

-You know, you hear remember the old story of who was it that spit in somebody's food and like bragged about it?
+You know, you remember the old story of who was it that spit in somebody's food and like bragged about it?

 There's some famous person.